 You’ve probably seen ghee used in a variety of ways on your Facebook or Instagram feeds, or seen your friends or fit foodie influencers posting about incorporating it into a coffee recipe or the latest healthy dish.
 (Psst!
 On a health-kick?
 Try our 7-day sugar-free meal plan.)
-But what makes it different from butter, you may ask?
+But what makes it different from regular butter, you may ask?
 We’re here to “clarify” it for you.

 What is ghee?

 Commonly referred to as liquid gold, aka clarified butter, ghee is a versatile way to add flavor depth to an assortment of recipes.
 Butter is made of three key components—whey, casein and butterfat—and through the process of clarifying butter, only pure butterfat remains.
-Ghee is cooked just slightly longer than regular clarified butter through the same simple process.
+Ghee butter is cooked just slightly longer than regular clarified butter through the same simple process.

 So where did the name come from?
 Originating in Indian and Pakistani cultures, dating back thousands of years, the word ghee comes from the meaning of the Sanskrit word for “sprinkled.”